laniel123/GUI-Automation-Toolkit/README.md

-## TikTok Video Downloader
+## GUI Automation Toolkit

-**TikTok Video Downloader** is a Python-based automation tool that uses GUI scripting to simulate user interaction on TikTok’s website.
+**GUI Automation Toolkit** is a Python-based automation tool that uses GUI scripting to simulate user interaction on TikTok’s website.
 By leveraging `pyautogui` and `pyperclip`, it mimics real-time mouse movements and clipboard access to collect video links — useful in environments where traditional browser automation tools may be limited.

 > ⚠️ This project is intended for **educational and personal use only**.
 Please ensure your usage complies with TikTok’s Terms of Service.